Translation disclaimer (Translation disclaimer)

 Parish/Town Councillor

-To become a Parish or Town Councillor for your area you need to stand as a candidate at elections.
+To be a Parish or Town Councillor, you must stand as a candidate at an election.
 These are usually held every four years in May.
 Notices for any unscheduled elections (known as by-elections) can be found on our website: Casual vacancy notices.

 Qualifications